cchanxzy/react-currency-input-field/README.md

 There are a number of breaking changes in v3.0.0, please read the [release notes](#v300-release-notes) if migrating from v2 to v3.

 :warning: Most important change is: `onChange` has been renamed to `onValueChange`

-## V3 Pre-release

-There will be a couple of breaking changes in v3.0.0, so I recommend taking a look at the [v3.0.0 beta](https://www.npmjs.com/package/react-currency-input-field/v/3.0.0-beta.7) which is available now for testing.

-Any early feedback will be very much welcomed.

 ## Features